There’ll be so much to see and do.

 Now, culture fans from Manchester and beyond will be able to enjoy the theatre in a whole new way, thanks to the pop-up Hope Fest which will be taking up residence on the vast green space beside the New Islington tram stop.

 Boasting an impressive roster of arts and culture events over a three-week period, Hope Fest will house an array of talent under its giant tent, with a little something for everyone to enjoy.
 In addition to acts covering a range of family-friendly theatre, comedy, music, and plays, the pop-up venue will also feature an on-site bar stocked with local beers, spirits and more, as well as a BBQ and dining area to enjoy between shows.

-The diverse festival line-up will see the likes of Jason Manford’s Comedy Club, the NQ’s Matt & Phred’s Jazz Club and touring production Judy & Liza take to the stage, as well as a number of other productions, including a Jersey Boys tribute, and a celebration of musical theatre by Hope Mill themselves.
+The diverse festival line-up will see the likes of side-splitting comedy stars take to the stage, the NQ’s Matt & Phred’s Jazz Club and touring production Judy & Liza take to the stage, as well as a number of other productions, including a Jersey Boys tribute, and a celebration of musical theatre by Hope Mill themselves.
 If that wasn’t all, there’ll also be a fantastic Dog Fest especially for the local dog lovers – with fancy dress competitions, treats from Betty and Butch, a doggy DJ and dog training by CB Dogs, and cinema screenings, too, with Coyote Ugly so far confirmed for the lineup.